scalamolecule/molecule-web/content/developer/transformation.md

 This simple [Model AST](https://github.com/scalamolecule/molecule/blob/master/core/src/main/scala/molecule/ast/model.scala#L26-L33) has shown to cover a surprising wide spectre of queries.

 ### 3. Query AST
-Our model is then transformed to a Query AST which is a little more elaborate:
+Our model is then transformed in [Model2Query](https://github.com/scalamolecule/molecule/blob/master/core/src/main/scala/molecule/transform/Model2Query.scala) to a Query AST which is a little more elaborate:

 ```scala
 Query(